Core Development Program: Engineering Associates

 - The Long Range Plan development process

-Associates might be involved in planning for transportation alternatives such as transit, high-occupancy vehicle facilities, and bicycle and pedestrian facilities.
+Associates may be involved in planning for transportation alternatives such as transit, high-occupancy vehicles and bicycle and pedestrian facilities.
+This involves:

 - Federal and state regulations and policies governing transportation planning